 Well, my friend!
 YOU ARE the Ferrari who is just as worthy of specific care to this stage of life you are in!”

-One last thing, I would like to make very clear is that this is in no way a post bashing other trainers… I actually believe personal trainers are as much of a victim of the way certifications work as you are!
+One last thing, I would like to make very clear is that this is in no way a post-bashing other trainers… I actually believe personal trainers are as much of a victim of the way certifications work as you are!

-However, they are not educated in pelvic organ prolapse, diastasis recti, incontinence, strategies for exercise for a functional pelvic floor, and many of them have never even heard of or considered these things.
+When really, they are not educated in pelvic organ prolapse, diastasis recti, incontinence, strategies for exercise for a functional pelvic floor, and many of them have never even heard of or considered these things.

 Now, I want you to remember… You are a Ferrari, baby!
 A Ferrari!
+Don’t forget it!